 Primarily, the film poses the question to viewers – “Why do we make music videos?”.
 The answer for this is explicit throughout the piece, highlighting the importance of bringing music to life.
 Gemma Dunleavy’s video for “Up De Flats” epitomises the sense of unity music can bring to us all.
 Watching her family and friends dance around the streets proves the point that we don’t need glitz and glamour to show happiness in our own skin regardless of location.
 That is what Gemma was attempting to display in her music.
 And it is brought to life in her video.

 Each music video brings something different to Irish music.
 Whether it’s vibrant or colourful visuals or intimate imagery, each video brings something different to the table.
 There’s plenty of naysayers out there who believe the future for Irish hip hop is non-existent.
 They’ll tell you it doesn’t suit our culture.

-That our accent just makes it sound weird.
-And more importantly, they’ll argue that our lives here in Ireland do not compare to the grime streets of London or the gang-run communities of Compton.
+That our accent makes it off-putting.
+More importantly, they’ll argue that our lives here in Ireland do not compare to the grime streets of London or the gang-run communities of Compton.
 This film demonstrates that they are wrong.
-There is a multitude of talented Irish hip hop and R&B artists out there and their messages are as bold and unique as their American counterparts.
+There is a multitude of talented Irish hip-hop artists out there, and their messages are as bold and unique as their American counterparts.

-Whether you’re interested in listening to sick new grime beats by the likes of Mathman or Rebel Phoenix or you enjoy listening to more poetic-driven lyrics by artists like Denise Chaila, this collection will interest and intrigue you so much so that you may well end up part of the Fresh Èire movement.
-Some of these performances are not only gripping and imaginative but they all have the common goal to bark down on the cultural door of Irish society.
+Whether you’re interested in listening to sick new grime beats by the likes of Mathman or Rebel Phoenix.
+You could even enjoy listening to poetic-driven lyrics by artists like Denise Chaila.
+This collection will interest and intrigue you, and you may end up part of the Fresh Èire movement.
+Some of these performances are gripping and imaginative.
+Still, they all have the common goal to bark down on the cultural door of Irish society.